-Joseph is spent October and November 2017 producing and installing a six-foot round stained glass window for Our Lady of Mercy Church in Itaparica, Brazil.
+Joseph is spent October and November 2017 producing and installing this six-foot round stained glass window for Our Lady of Mercy Church in Itaparica, Brazil.
 The name of the window is "Return of Nossa Senhora”.
 Read all the blogs on the process from the start.